LiskArchive/lips/proposals/lip-Introduce_cross_chain_messages.md

 #### Registration Message

-The role of the registration message is to guarantee that a channel was opened on the sidechain with the correct chain ID and network ID.
+The role of the registration message is to change the sending chain status from `CHAIN_REGISTERED` to `CHAIN_ACTIVE`.
+Further, it guarantees that a channel was opened on the sidechain with the correct chain ID and network ID.
-When a sidechain is registered on the mainchain, an ecosystem wide chain ID is attributed to this chain.
+When a sidechain is registered on the mainchain, an ecosystem wide chain ID and name are assigned to this chain.
-This chain ID and the corresponding network ID are included in a cross-chain message that is appended to the sidechain outbox.
+The chain name and the corresponding network ID are included in a registration message that is appended to the sidechain outbox.
-When the first cross-chain update is sent to the sidechain, the equality between the properties in the cross-chain message and the ones in the interoperability store is verified.
+When the first cross-chain update containing messages is sent to the sidechain, the equality between the properties in the registration message and the ones in the interoperability store is verified.

 #### Sidechain Terminated Message